shrop/os-app-configs/shrop-macbookair.md

 * Set combined the following order of items
  * Menubar Items: CPU
  * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network, Battery and Sensors
-* Set the red date icon and show time as hh:mmAM/PM
+* Turn on the date/time display and set the red date icon and show time as hh:mmAM/PM

 Mail